FAQs

 • As part of the pre-application process for a Development Consent Order (DCO) Application, it is our responsibility to consult parties who hold an interest in any land that is within the draft Order limits for the project.
 This is a statutory requirement under section 42(d) and section 44 of the 2008 Planning Act.

 As part of these preliminary assessments, we have sent letters to parties we believe may have land interests affected (along with adjacent owners to unregistered land) by the Lime Down Solar Park proposals.
-This is to confirm whether the landowners’ contact details obtained from HM Land Registry are up to date, and to therefore ensure that we have correctly identified which parties may have an interest in the relevant land areas.
+This is to confirm whether the landowners’ contact details obtained from HM Land Registry are up to date, and to ensure that we have correctly identified which parties may have an interest in the relevant land areas.

 These parties are those who we may later be required to consult with during our statutory consultation under section 42(d) and section 44 of the 2008 Planning Act.